jazzmonger/Ultimate-Smart-Mailbox/README.md

 Fortunately I have Ubiquity AP's on the outside if my shop.
 I can barely get a signal on my iphone standing at my mailbox.
 Choosing an ESP32 with an external ant connector and using a high gain ant proved the right solution.
 I have 100% connect rate during each wake cycle.

 ## Battery Choice:
 Lithium ion doesnt charge below freezing.
 LifePO4 batteries do diwn to -40F.
 So I use 2 single LifePO4 cells in parallel.
-After over 2500 cycles theyve dropped from 3.4v to 3.29v.
+After over 2500 cycles they've dropped from 3.4v to 3.29v.
 So, really quite good.Time will tell on battery life, but I have a few tricks here that really make a huge difference in extending battry life.
-Im also planning on adding a camera solar charge panel as soon as the LifePO4 chahrge modules are available again from Adafruit.
+Im also planning on adding a camera solar charge panel as soon as the LifePO4 chaarge modules are available again from Adafruit.
+I might even add a camera inside so the wife can see all the packages she's gotten from Amazon.
+Oh wait...
+That's for me :)

 Ill expand on each of these areas in the Discussions sections as they all warrant much further deep dives. https://github.com/jazzmonger/Smart-Mailbox/discussions